harvestcore/adblock-popup-remover/README.md

-# YouTube's addblock popup remover
+# YouTube's adblock popup remover

 This extension works only for Chromium based browsers.